Jumbub/game-of-life-js/readme.md

 4.96s | still | random window

 > Disabling the mouse listeners in `mouse.ts` had no noticable effect on the results

+### Chrome user matters

+Running benchmarks as the "guest" account will mean you don't have any extensions running in the background, affecting your performance.

+On my primary account I was getting a consistent 4.95s (±0.05s), but on the guest account I got 4.85s (±0.05s).

+I have quite a few extensions - AdBlock, Bitwarden, Honey, Javascript Switcher, Vimium, React dev tools - did not spend the time to find a specific culprit - I assume this would be the culprit, but I can't be sure.

+Disabling all extensions knocked me down to a 4.89s (which I got 4 times in a row), but that still didn't match the performance of the guest account.